damianruelmusic/damianruel-site/content/pages/index.md

         justifyContent: flex-end
     subtitle: i have lots of thoughts i'd like to share
     title: My mind
+  - type: TextSection
+    colors: colors-f
+    variant: variant-a
+    title: ''
+    text: >+
+      I would love to share my thoughts and art and voice with the world.
+Thank you for reading even this much into it, you can continue to scroll down to see more details and credentials about my creations.

+    elementId: ''
+    styles:
+      self:
+        height: auto
+        width: narrow
+        padding:
+          - pt-28
+          - pb-28
+          - pl-4
+          - pr-4
+        justifyContent: center
+      title:
+        textAlign: left
+      subtitle:
+        textAlign: left
+      text:
+        textAlign: left
   - type: ContactSection
     colors: colors-f
     backgroundSize: full